Matssch/b2b-demand-generation-system/01-market-and-icp/market-opportunity.md

 | Segment C | 2 | 5 | 2 | 2 | Low |
 | Segment D | 3 | 2 | 5 | 5 | Medium |

 The point is not mathematical precision.
 The model creates a structured commercial discussion.

-Instead of:

-> I think this audience looks interesting.

-we can ask:

-> Why does this segment deserve investment relative to the alternatives?
+Instead of: I think this audience looks interesting.
+We can ask:Why does this segment deserve investment relative to the alternatives?

 ---

 ## 7. Market opportunity also changes by buying stage
 Even inside an attractive market, not every company is ready to buy.
 I separate:

 ### In-market demand
 Companies already experiencing active buying intent.
 These can often be captured through:

 - Search
 - Comparison content